trumpdo197/custom-sticky/README.md

 	$("#yoursidebar").customSticky({
     	road: 2000,
     })

-    // Unstick and stay where it is after scrolling top the top of an element.
+    // Unstick and stay where it is after scrolling to the top of an element.
     $("#yoursidebar").customSticky({
     	unstickBefore: $('#div'),
     })